fclairamb/ftpserver/README.md

 // Settings define all the server settings type Settings struct {
-	ListenHost     string // Host to receive connections on ListenPort     int    // Port to listen on
-	PublicHost     string //Public IP to expose (only an IP address is accepted at this stage) MaxConnections int    // Max number of connections to accept DataPortRange PortRange // Port range for data connections.
+	ListenHost     string     // Host to receive connections on ListenPort     int        // Port to listen on PublicHost     string     // Public IP to expose (only an IP address is accepted at this stage) MaxConnections int        // Max number of connections to accept DataPortRange  *PortRange // Port Range for data connections.
 Random one will be used if not specified }
 ```